 Shooting – 25m Pistol: Linda Thom (40 years, 212 days on July 29, 1984)

 Linda Thom began shooting with her father at age eight, but only started competing in the 1960s while attending Carleton University.
 She was a truly gifted athlete, winning six consecutive Canadian pistol championships in the 1970s.
 She then retired, but returned with the news that women’s pistol shooting would join the Olympic program.
 At the 1983 Pan Am Games she won silver in the 25m pistol and bronze in the 10m air pistol.
 That success followed her to Los Angeles 1984 where she became the first woman to win an Olympic shooting event (the 25m pistol was the first ever women’s shooting event at the Games), the first Canadian Olympic gold medallist since 1968, Canada’s first individual Olympic gold medallist since 1956, and the first female Canadian summer gold medallist since 1928.

-Who are the youngest and oldest Canadians to stand on an Olympic podium?
+Who are Canada’s youngest and oldest summer Olympic medallists?